krisjowen/yubaba/README.md

 Class set on body to work with mt-auto in footer to ensure it always stays at the bottom of the page

 This code was taken directly from the Code Institute's Boardwalk Games page found [here](https://github.com/Code-Institute-Solutions/boardwalk-games-v1-sourcecode)

+The project also made use of a template offered by Code Institute to preinstall some tools.
+The details of this can be found [here](https://github.com/Code-Institute-Org/ci-full-template)